corydunnlab/mammal_mitoprot_evolve/README.md

 # mammal_mitoprot_evolve

-Associated with the following study:
+Scripts associated with the following study:

 A novel approach to the detection of unusual mitochondrial protein change suggests low basal metabolism of ancestral anthropoids